-Our "Conversations at The Carter Center" series brings you up close with Carter Center experts, policy makers, and other special guests to discuss the issues that shape your world.
+Our Conversations series brings you up close with Carter Center experts, policymakers, and other special guests to discuss the issues that shape your world.
 Following their discussion, panelists take questions from the audience.
 All Conversations are webcast live and archived for future viewing.
 You can register online to attend an event in person at the Carter Center's Ivan Allen Pavilion.
 Some events may require an online ticket purchase.
 The free live webcasts do not require registration.

 Complete 2016-2017 Schedule:

 "A Conversation with the Carters"

 Former U.S. President Jimmy Carter and former First Lady Rosalynn Carter discuss recent Carter Center peace and health initiatives around the world, and take your questions about issues big and small.
 Watch the Archived Webcast >

 Thursday, Oct.
 13, 2016, 7–8:15 p.m.
 EDT

 The Carter Center does not monitor U.S. elections, but it recently conducted a state-by-state research project to determine just how possible it is to observe U.S. elections.
 Can nonpartisan U.S. or international groups observe elections?
 What groups will be watching the polls in November?
 Find out how regulations in various states stack up against international standards and hear what Carter Center experts and others have learned.
 Watch the Archived Webcast >